| Clays Ontario | Clays Quebec | Clays Vermont | Blog | Visiting Canada | Visiting USA | Northeast Florida Clubs | Shipping Firearm | Email | ||

-This rule change is only for those who entry into the USA and DON'T require a VISA.
-If you require a VISA to enter the USA then you will still need to use the Hunting License or Shoot Invitation option.
+If you require a VISA to enter the USA, you will use the Hunting License or Shoot Invitation option.

 The application must be approved by the ATF Firearms and Explosives Imports Branch located in West Virigina.

-It may take eight weeks for the application to be approved.
+It may take up to six weeks for the application to be approved.

 Fax: